The I-405 Renton to Bellevue Widening and Express Toll Lane project is scheduled to begin construction in 2019.

 (Click image to enlarge)

 Since the master plan for I-405 improvements (PDF) was adopted, we have focused on funding groups of projects that directly address the worst congestion chokepoints first, coordinating all transportation modes into a working system.
-With funding from the 2003 Nickel and 2005 Transportation Partnership Account, the state has invested nearly $1.5 billion into the corridor, including completed projects in Bellevue, Bothell, Kirkland and Renton.
+With funding from the 2003 Nickel and 2005 Transportation Partnership Account, the state has already invested nearly $1.5 billion into the corridor, including completed projects in Bellevue, Bothell, Kirkland and Renton.

 The 2015 Connecting Washington transportation package passed by the Legislature included $1.3 billion of new investments in the corridor.
 The I-405/SR 167 Direct Connector began construction in fall 2016.
 The Renton to Bellevue Widening and Express Toll Lanes project is currently in the environmental review phase, with construction expected to begin in 2019.